Brassica rapa subsp. chinensis

 Keeping weeds and aphids under control using integrated pest management is the best way to prevent this disease.

-Depending on the variety, you can generally harvest mature bok choy 5-8 weeks after germination.
-You can also harvest tender baby greens at 4-5 weeks, when they are 6-10 inches tall.
+Depending on the variety, you can generally harvest mature bok choy five to eight weeks after germination.
+You can also harvest tender baby greens at four to five weeks, when they are six to 10 inches tall.

 Hand harvest your plants during the cooler part of the day, to reduce moisture loss.
 Cut the plants just above the soil line, all in one snip.